scshahucsd/BENG183_Final_Paper/Sparsh_Shah_Final_Paper_BENG183.md

 ## ChIP-Seq - Identify Protein Interactions

 The genome is very long and complex.
 Only a small fraction of the genome is actually functional.
 We need a method for determining the important, functional components from the non-functional segments.
 The regions that are important usually have proteins that interact with the DNA.
 This could be Transcription Factors binding to promote or supress a nearby gene or Histones raveling or unraveling the chromosome.
-To study this, we use the the powerful tools: ChIP-Seq.
+To study this, we use the powerful tool: ChIP-Seq.
 We will go through the steps of ChIP-Seq to see how this assay method can help us determine where proteins interact with the genome:

 **Steps:**
 * Crosslink DNA and Protein